paulmooreparks/Maize/README.md

 The near-term road map is as follows:

-* Finish implementing all of the instructions documented below
+* Finish implementing all of the instructions documented below (in progress)
+* Port [vbcc](http://www.compilers.de/vbcc.html) to generate Maize byte code (in progress)
 * Introduce "devices," which were partially implemented in the .NET version
 * Implement a linker so that binaries can be built independently and linked together
 * Clean up the assembler (mazm) and introduce some proper error checking
 * Make the assembler read Unicode source files
-* Port a C compiler to generate Maize byte code
+* Implement floating-point arithmetic

 ## Hello, World!